sftpgo/docs/docs/web-interfaces.md

 From the WebClient each authorized user can also create HTTP/S links to externally share files and folders securely, by setting limits to the number of downloads/uploads, protecting the share with a password, limiting access by source IP address, setting an automatic expiration date.

+:information_source: A share follows the state of the account that created it: disabling the account, or reaching its expiration date, makes its shares unavailable, and deleting the account deletes them.
+The restrictions on when the account holder can log in apply to the holder, not to the recipient of a share.

 The web interface can be globally disabled within the `httpd` configuration via the `enable_web_client` key or on a per-user basis by adding `HTTP` to the denied protocols.
 Public keys management can be disabled, per-user, using a specific permission.
 The WebClient allows you to download multiple files or folders as a single zip file, any non regular files (for example symlinks) will be silently ignored.